MyGet/MyGetDocs/Docs.Site/Docs/Reference/Custom-Build-Scripts.markdown

 * Compile the solution using msbuild
 * Run unit tests using a custom test runner provided through the project's source control repository
-* Create a single NuGet package containing all referenced projects, also creating symbols packages.
+* Create a single NuGet package containing a specific projects, also creating symbols packages.
 Package version will come from %PackageVersion% environment variable, if set.

 This build.bat also verifies error level after every step and reports build success/failure back to MyGet.